econ-ark/REMARK/Guerrieri-Lorenzoni_2017_REMARK/README.md

   6. The python code requires inc_process.mat and cl.mat to run

-## Package requirements
+## Package/data requirements

-The following packages are required for executing the <tt>REMARK</tt> notebook:
+The following packages and data files are required for executing the <tt>REMARK</tt> notebook:
 - numpy
 - scipy
 - econ-ark >= 0.10.8